ThePrankMonkey/inventarr/README.md

   - [x] Copy Chests (Create a duplicate with same count and types of pockets, but new ids)
   - [ ] Support Labels
     - [x] Generate QR Code
+      - [x] QR Code is stringified JSON like `{ "type": "item", "id": 1 }`
     - [x] Generate Message
     - [ ] Handle min/max for labels
     - [ ] Handle text resizing
+  - [ ] Support Inventory Checking
+    - [ ] New route that takes in the scan of a qr and returns full data
+      - [ ] Data will be different for different types
   - [ ] ???
 - [ ] Advanced Frontend
   - [x] Show photos in table